If you want to create something new, your first task is to inspire yourself and other people to want to make it happen.

 - A clear definition of the future you want to create

-- Clear first steps
+- Clearly defined first steps to get there

-- Delivered authentically by you
+- Expressed authentically by you

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.